Post-Filing Timeline

 Escalation Options

-- Visit in person - For complex issues
+- Visit in person — for complex pay disputes or unresolved Incomplete status

-- Contact your Assembly member - For unresponsive EDD
+- Contact your CA Assembly member — they have EDD liaisons who can cut through processing queues

 Common Issues